FlorianMF/misc/README.md

 This class allows to work with an SimpleITK like a numpy array.
 All SimpleITK functions can still be used and the most common numpy functions as well.
 This makes life with SimpleITK images much easier.

 ## Stretch contrast of 16-bit images to a range [0, 255] : _stretch_contrast_bw.py_

+## Create a database in SQLite3: _sqlite_database.py_
+table creation, insertion, reading, updating and removal of entries